benderb1/rosettagpcr/README.md

 If using any of the models or protocol please cite the article above.
 Thanks and happy modeling!!!

+Updated to include templates released through June 2020.
+Database also available at www.rosettagpcr.org

 This github contains the following:
 * **RosettaGPCR_Protocol_Capture.docx**: Protocol capture to create your own models from the input data in the rosettagpcr/ directory
 * **rosettagpcr.tar.gz**: Tarball containing all input data in rosettagpcr/ directory